Jessica Scheel

-Jessica María Scheel Noyola (born January 13, 1990 in Guatemala) is a Guatemalan model and beauty pageant titleholder who has competed at the Miss Guatemala, Miss Earth 2007 and Miss Universe 2010 pageant.
+Jessica María Scheel Noyola (born January 13, 1990) is a Guatemalan model and beauty pageant titleholder who has competed at the Miss Guatemala, Miss Earth 2007 and Miss Universe 2010 pageant.

 Pageantry

 Miss Guatemala 2010

 Jessica competed in Miss Guatemala 2010 where she was crowned as Miss Guatemala International 2010 in a pageant held in the country's capital Guatemala City on April 25, 2010.

 Miss Universe 2010

-Because Barrillas was unable to participate in Miss Universe 2010 she was replaced by Scheel.
+Because Alejandra Barrillas was unable to participate in Miss Universe 2010 after she sustained an injury to her left foot, she was replaced by Scheel.
 Scheel placed among the Top 15, breaking a 26-year non-placement streak for Guatemala.
-Jessica would later finish in the Top 10.
+Jessica would later finish in the Top 10 (9th overall).
 During the evening gown competition her name was incorrectly given as "Jessica Torres".